irx-404notfound/programming-notes/java-script/js-fundaments.md

 ### READABILITY

 > [!IMPORTANT]
 > The use of spaces and tabs is very important for better understanding the code you're writing.

+### RESERVED WORDS

+> [!IMPORTANT]
+> In JavaScript there are some word reserved for the code, so you need to be carefull because you can't use the reserved words of then language.